| |

 copper ions function as an algaecide and the

-silver ions function as a bactericide.
+silver and ions function as a bactericide.
 Used

 properly, the ions are maintained at very low